mmore500/evolvability-blog/post/complexification.md

 Definition
 ----------

-Complexification refers to the development of sophisticated phenotypic functionality through the incremental refinement and elaboration over evolutionary time @Downing2015IntelligenceSystems [pg 202].
+Complexification refers to the development of sophisticated phenotypic functionality through the incremental refinement and elaboration over evolutionary time [[Downing, 2015, p 202]](#Downing2015IntelligenceSystems).
 In this process, a phenotypic structure results not from a single mutation event but instead from a sequential series of modifications, each building upon the last.
 Many intermediate forms of the phenotypic feature are observed, with a trend towards increasing sophistication, are observed.
 It should be noted that the stepping stones of complexification, intermediate phenotypic forms, need not share the same functionality.